 Board & Committee

-The NHC is a foundation with a two-tier governance structure: a Board and a Supervisory Board.
+The NHC governance and structure is based on a two-tier governance structure: a Board and a Supervisory Board.

 The Board is in charge of the day to day governance and management of the foundation.
 Next, it has the responsibility for directing and implementing its programs.
 The Board is monitored by a Supervisory Board.
 Both are assisted by a Committee which advises on long-term policies and strategy.